 Following HIPAA rules may not be as simple as it sounds.
 However, if there is one thing that you should never forget, it is to keep your patient’s best interest in mind.

-Secure your health documents documents by sending HIPAA-compliant faxes.
-Send HIPAA compliant faxes securely with iFax!
+Secure your health documents by sending HIPAA-compliant faxes with iFax!
 Experience high volume premium business faxing for only $0.03 per page.

-Sign up for an account today and get a 7-day Free Trial of iFax Professional.
+Sign up for an account today and get a 7-day free trial of our Professional plan.